mondb-dev/x402-wp/README.md

 ## Features

 - 🔒 **Easy Paywall Setup**: Add paywalls to any post or page with a few clicks
+- �️ **Content Preview System**: Show teasers with embedded videos/images before the paywall (100/250/500 words or custom <!--more--> tag)
+- ⏱️ **Configurable Access Duration**: Set how long users can access content after payment (1 day to permanent)
-- 💰 **Multi-Chain Support**: Accept payments on EVM (Ethereum, Base, Optimism, Arbitrum, Polygon) and Solana networks
+- �💰 **Multi-Chain Support**: Accept payments on EVM (Ethereum, Base, Optimism, Arbitrum, Polygon) and Solana networks
 - 🪙 **Auto-Token Detection**: Simply paste any ERC-20 or SPL token contract address - the plugin automatically fetches token name, symbol, and decimals from the blockchain
 - 👤 **User Payment Profiles**: Authors and editors can configure their payment addresses
 - ⚙️ **Flexible Configuration**: Customize payment amounts and choose from supported tokens
 - 🔐 **Secure**: Implements WordPress security best practices with nonces, sanitization, and validation
+- 🛡️ **Replay Attack Prevention**: Database-backed nonce tracking prevents payment replay attacks
-- 📊 **Payment Logging**: Track all payment attempts in the database
+- 📊 **Payment Logging**: Track all payment attempts with expiry dates in the database
 - 🎨 **User-Friendly Interface**: Clean, intuitive admin interface and public paywall display

 ## Requirements